 Currently residing in Aurora, Colorado, Patton has a BFA in Studio Arts from the University of Oklahoma with minors in History and Art History and an Honors degree.
 Her MFA is from The School of the Museum of Fine Arts, Boston/Tufts University, a multi-disciplinary program.
 Patton received the Montague Travel Grant for research in Dresden, Germany, and she was also awarded a position as an exchange student at the University of Hertfordshire, UK while an undergraduate.
-Patton has completed artist residencies at RedLine Contemporary Arts Center in Denver, Eastside International in Los Angeles, and Anythink Libraries in Colorado; she will be an artist in residence at MASS MoCA in March 2017.
-Exhibiting in solo and group shows nationally, Michael Warren Contemporary represents Patton in Denver.
+Patton has completed artist residencies at RedLine Contemporary Arts Center in Denver, the Studios at MASS MoCA, Eastside International in Los Angeles, and Anythink Libraries in Colorado; she will be an artist in residence at Anderson Ranch in fall 2017.
+Exhibiting in solo and group shows nationally, K Contemporary represents Patton in Denver.

 Cross Pollination curated by Valerie Roybal at 516 Arts, 516 Central Ave SW, Albuquerque, NM, Aug.-Oct.
 2017